 On February 7th, 2014 arrest warrants were issued and Adams was taken into custody that very day in New Mexico.
 More than two months transpired before Hall was arrested and booked in Spartanburg County, South Carolina on April 28th.

 Despite having given advice to the patrons of his seminars to avoid using a lawyer and to plead guilty when charged by government courts; Adams pled Not Guilty and there is no record of Adams attempting to avoid using a lawyer.

-The court record reveals that Adams filed a financial statement and was furished with a court-appointed attorney.
+The court record reveals that Adams filed a financial statement and was furnished with a court-appointed attorney.
 On the other hand, Hall clearly waived his right to court-appointed counsel (and this is where the government narration begins to get shady).
-Almost immediately upon Hall setting out to defend himself, attorneys for the United States filed a motion for a FARETTA HEARING.
+Almost immediately upon Hall setting out to defend himself, attorneys for the United States filed a motion for a Faretta Hearing.